 Secretary General.
 The Secretary General is responsible to the Council for the administration of the Corporation including maintenance of membership lists, registration of documents, establishment of contracts with other scientific societies and organizations and retention of archives.
 He/she shall prepare the agenda and rules of procedures for each meeting of the Council, the Executive Committee and the General Assembly and shall keep their records.
 He/she is elected for a period of four years and cannot be re-elected.

 Secretary-Elect.
 The Secretary-Elect is elected four years in advance of becoming Secretary General and assumes the responsibilities of the Secretary General in his/her absence.
+The Secretary-Elect will serve as an ex officio member of Council for the duration of their term.

 Treasurer-Elect.
 The Treasurer-Elect is elected four years in advance of becoming Treasurer and assumes the responsibilities of the Treasurer in his/her absence.
+The Treasurer-Elect will serve as an ex officio member of Council for the duration of their term.

 Chair of Scientific Committee.
 The Chairperson of the Scientific Committee will serve for two years as Chairperson-elect, two years as Chairperson and two years as Past-chairperson and will chair the World Congress in his/her own region.
 The Scientific Chair cannot be re-elected.
-The Chairperson will conduct the annual meeting of the Scientific Committee and work closely with the Congress Chairperson and the local scientific committee to organize the scientific program of the World Congress.
+The Chairperson will conduct meetings of the Scientific Committee and work closely with the Congress Chairperson and the local scientific committee to organize the scientific program of the World Congress.

 Immediate Past-President.
 The Immediate Past-President shall serve on the Council for two years immediately after the end of their tenure as President.
 He/she shall also chair the Nominating Committee.